 We assess all grant applications

 We assess the applications against eligibility criteria and notify you if you are not eligible.
-The Board of the Council for Australian-Arab Relations then assesses your application against the assessment criteria including an overall consideration of value for money and compares it to other applications.
+The Board of the Council for Australian-Arab Relations (CAAR) then assesses your application against the assessment criteria including an overall consideration of value for money and compares it to other applications.

 We make grant recommendations